evans646/evans646/README.md

 <h3>
-    I love music and so you know the drill 🎧 🎶
+    I love music and so you know the drill as i am listening to 🎧 🎶
 </h3>